OTT format lends itself for a different kind of story-telling: Aruna Guhan

 Are you open to producing content in other languages as well?

 I think it’s again story-based.
-So there’s so much talent coming out of Kerala, and great audience in Telugu as well.
+There’s so much talent coming out of Kerala, and great audience in Telugu as well.
 Depending on the stories, we are definitely open to explore.
 AVM has also worked in all the major languages in the past.

 What’s the feedback from film distributors on your OTT foray?